2013 Handbook of Accreditation (Revised 2021)

 Guidelines: The institution has published or has readily available policies on academic freedom.
 For those institutions that strive to instill specific beliefs and world views, policies clearly state how these views are implemented and ensure that these conditions are consistent with generally recognized principles of academic freedom.
 Due-process procedures are disseminated, demonstrating that faculty and students are protected in their quest for truth.

-Consistent with its purposes and character, the institution demonstrates an appropriate response to the increasing diversity in society through its policies, its educational and co-curricular programs, its hiring and admissions criteria, and its administrative and organizational practices.
+Consistent with its purposes and character, the institution demonstrates appropriate attention to the increasing diversity, equity, and inclusion through its policies, its educational and co-curricular programs, its hiring and admissions criteria, and its administrative and organizational practices.

 Guidelines: The institution has demonstrated institutional commitment to the principles enunciated in the Equity and Inclusion Policy.